subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 For a brand new project, the indexing status will be `NOT INDEXING`.
 Select the **`Start Indexing`** button to begin indexing the project.

-Enter the Indexing Endpoint for each project and select specific image versions if needed:

-The Indexing Endpoint defines the wss endpoint of the blockchain to be indexed - this must be a full archive node.
+You will need to provide an indexing endpoint, this endpoint must be a non-pruned archive node.
+Public nodes may be rate limited, which can affect indexing speed. **When indexing your project we suggest getting a private API key to avoid being rate limited.**

 Public RPC Endpoints may be rate limited which can affect indexing speed, when indexing your project we suggest getting a private API key.
 You can retrieve endpoints for some networks for free from [OnFinality](https://www.onfinality.io/networks).

-Press `Submit` to trigger the request to start the node and query service for this project in the coordinator service.
+Please make sure that you set “Enable POI” to `true`.
+Then press `Submit` to trigger the request to start the node and query service for this project in the coordinator service.

 ![Restart Indexing Project Screen](/assets/img/startproject_index_project.png)